blewis1014/Twitter-Disinformation/README.md

 ### Q1

-*(2 points)* The D2 dataset contains some shortened URIs and proxies.
+*(1 point)* The D2 dataset contains some shortened URIs and proxies.
 Process each URI and follow redirects until it resolves as a 200 or there is a 40x HTTP status.

 Save a data file that contains the original URI, tweet frequency (from the original data file), final URI (many of these will be the same as the original URI), and current HTTP status.

 ### Q2

-*(2 points)*  For each of the final URIs from Q1, extract the domain from the URI.
+*(1 point)*  For each of the final URIs from Q1, extract the domain from the URI.
 For example, given the URI `https://en.wikipedia.org/wiki/Domain_name`, the domain is `wikipedia.org`, and for the URI `https://www.theregister.co.uk/2020/04/16/cloudflare_cobol/`, the domain is `theregister.co.uk`.

 How many unique domains are there?